backstage-technical-services/website/.gitlab/issue_templates/Bug.md

 #### Steps to reproduce

-Provide as much information regarding what were doing when the bug occurred
+Provide as much information regarding what you were doing when the bug occurred

 If you were saving data to the site, please also include it here in a ```code block``` or provide a reference to it